NLP4Ecology 2025

 Co-located with the Joint 25th Nordic Conference on Computational Linguistics and 11th Baltic Conference on Human Language Technologies.
 (NoDaLiDa/BalticHLT 2025)

-Anthropogenic ecological crisis, impacting people, non-human animals, and ecosystems worldwide, present urgent challenges that require interdisciplinary action.
+Anthropogenic ecological crisis, impacting people, non-human animals, and ecosystems worldwide, presents urgent challenges that require interdisciplinary action.
 The Natural Language Processing (NLP) community has a crucial role to play in addressing environmental challenges, as the responsibility to tackle these issues extends beyond scholars directly involved in environmental and climate change studies; it is a shared duty.
 NLP, with its ability to analyze large-scale textual data, provides essential tools to uncover language patterns and narratives that shape societal perceptions, behaviors, and policies toward the natural world.

 This workshop invites scholars, practitioners, NGOs, and industry professionals to explore how NLP can be leveraged to address these ecological challenges.
 NLP applications include analyzing language across media, political discourse, and social platforms regarding climate change, biodiversity loss, and other environmental concerns, from plastic pollution to the fast fashion industry.
 It also involves identifying harmful language use, such as anthropocentric or speciesist biases, that contribute to detrimental attitudes and behaviors toward the environment.
 Conversely, NLP can also be used to detect and analyze positive discourse patterns that promote ecologically responsible behaviors.